Skip to main content

 There was a long-standing issue in the backend implementation for the API where in a few places finders are used that do not use strict equality to match resource identifiers.
 This has now been resolved by adding support instead for the same finders, but using strict equality operators.
 A strict not-equal operator was also introduced for this purpose.

-operators are now considered default and the non-strict ones only as fallback if they are the only available.
+Though the old finders using Eq and Ne operators instead of Se and Sne operators are still supported, the strict operators are now considered default and the non-strict ones only as fallback if they are the only available.

 CORS support

-, in order to whitelist headers returned by the server for use in scripts.
-New anchors
+The support for CORS handling in the CorsFilterProvider class has been improved to now include the Access-Control-Expose-Headers, in order to whitelist headers returned by the server for use in scripts.
+New anchors exposed-headers are available to add additional headers if needed.

 Better ValueType support